Laurel Caverns Park

 Laurel Caverns is 8 miles from Hopwood, PA 15445 and 11 miles from Farmington, PA 15437, surrounded by the Forbes State Forest.
 For purposes of GPS, put in 1065 Skyline Drive, Farmington, Pennsylvania.
 Please read our directions.

-Laurel Caverns is a large natural cave located 50 miles south of Pittsburgh.
+Laurel Caverns is a large natural calcareous sandstone cave located 50 miles south of Pittsburgh.
 Most of the passage ceilings in its three mile labyrinth are between ten and twenty feet high (many as high as 50 feet) with an average width of over twelve feet.
 This makes it the largest cave in Pennsylvania.
 If classified as a sandstone cave, it is the largest sandstone cave in the world.
 The cave itself is situated beneath a 435 acre privately owned geological preserve.
 Because this property is at the top of Chestnut Ridge, all of the water that enters the cave is pristine.

 The cost of maintaining this preserve is only funded by cave admissions, program admissions, and our gift shop.
 No local, state or federal tax dollars are used for either the support of this private preservation initiative or for the support of its educational programs.
 For this reason your patronage is greatly appreciated.

 Because of its size, Laurel Caverns is also the largest natural bat hibernaculum in Pennsylvania.
 In commitment to its preservation mission, the cave is closed during winter months for the bat’s winter hibernation season.
 Therefore, visitors will not likely see bats since the cave is open during the spring, summer, and fall months when bats have left the cave.